 - Who wants to be doing things that they are not good at or enjoy?

-- Ideally, strengths allocation should also be passions or areas of desired growth for career progression.
+- Ideally, strengths allocation should also be passions or areas of desired growth in a defined career progression plan.

 4. Have consistent & value-add interactions.